Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

 Serotonin— The neurotransmitter serotonin helps modulate mood, sleep, appetite and emotion.[3]

-This neurotransmitter works in the gut as well as in the brain.
-It is one of the chemicals that helps individuals feel satisfied after eating and promotes feelings of well being and sleepiness when tired.
+It is one of the chemicals that helps individuals feel satisfied after eating and promotes feelings of well-being and sleepiness when tired.

 Oxytocin—This neurotransmitter helps foster bonding between humans and facilitates contractions during childbirth.
 Men need oxytocin to help create feelings of loyalty and trust in friendships.